 All materials are cataloged in the HOLLIS catalog.
 To see a complete list of items in the collection, select “Expanded Search” in HOLLIS.
 In the “Select Keywords From” pull-down box, select “Other call number” then enter “HEW” (without the quotation marks).

-The Memorial Rooms are open to Harvard ID holders only.
+The Memorial Rooms can be viewed by Harvard ID holders and their guests only.

 Battles, Matthew.
 Widener: Biography of a Library (Cambridge, MA: Harvard College Library, 2004)

 Morris, Leslie.
 “Harry Elkins Widener and A.S.W.
 Rosenbach: Of Books and Friendship.”
 Harvard Library Bulletin New Series, vol. 6 no. 4, (Winter 1995): pp.7-28.

 Rosenbach, A.S.W.
 A Catalogue of the Books and Manuscripts of Harry Elkins Widener, 2v.
 (Philadelphia: Privately printed, 1918)

 --, A Catalogue of the Works Illustrated by George Cruikshank and Isaac and Robert Cruikshank in the library of Harry Elkins Widener (Philadelphia: Privately printed, 1918)

 --, A Catalogue of the Writings of Charles Dickens in the Library of Harry Elkins Widener.
 (Philadelphia: Privately printed, 1918)